semihdesticioglu/Covid19-Dashboard-Turkey/README.md

 -  **on Heroku**

 ### Data Resources
-Data is taken from this project, it is updated on daily basis after daily case announcements of Ministry of Health: https://github.com/ozanerturk/covid19-turkey-api/blob/master/dataset/timeline.json Thanks to Ozan Ertürk for data sharing.
+Data is taken from the project below, it is updated on daily basis after daily case announcements of Ministry of Health: https://github.com/ozanerturk/covid19-turkey-api/blob/master/dataset/timeline.json Thanks to Ozan Ertürk for data sharing.